ArhanChaudhary/qter/README.md

 - `cycle_combination_finder`: Discover Qter architectures on a twisty puzzle
 - `cycle_combination_solver`: Solve for a Qter architecture on a twisty puzzle
 - `pog_ans`: Implementation of [tabled asymmetric numerical systems](https://en.wikipedia.org/wiki/Asymmetric_numeral_systems#Tabled_variant_(tANS)) compression for use in pruning tables
-- `movecount_coefficient_calculator`: [Rewrite](https://www.speedsolving.com/threads/movecount-coefficient-calculator-online-tool-to-evaluate-the-speed-of-3x3-algorithms.79025/) of Vincent Trang's algorithm to score twisty puzzle move sequences by how easy they are to physically perform
+- `movecount_coefficient_calculator`: [Rewrite](https://www.speedsolving.com/threads/movecount-coefficient-calculator-online-tool-to-evaluate-the-speed-of-3x3-algorithms.79025/) of [trangium](https://github.com/trangium)'s online tool to score twisty puzzle move sequences by how easy they are to physically perform
 - `compiler`: Compile *QAT* code to the *Q* file format
 - `interpreter`: Simulate a twisty puzzle to execute *QAT* or *Q*